Meet the Author

 My Background and Education

 I graduated from the University of Maine with a B.S. degree in Education (K-8) with a concentration in science.
-During college I worked and volunteered in kindergarten, second grade, along with fourth grade through eighth grade classrooms.
+During college I worked and volunteered in kindergarten all the way up to eighth grade.

 After college, I went on to teach middle school science for 7 years.
 At one point during my career, I also taught middle school math and gym class.
 And no, I am not very athletic!